College of Liberal Arts & Social Sciences > Academics > Peace, Justice and Conflict Studies > Student Resources >

 credit hour requirements may not apply to students intending to transfer

-to the School for New Learning.
-Students should see an SNL advisor.
+to the School of Continuing and Professional Studies.
+Students should see an SCPS advisor.

 students preferring to transfer to the School of Education must meet